 **Pro Tip 3: Break in your boots well before the course begins!

-Wear them around town, to school and at home, as much as possible.
+Wear them as much as possible!
 You should start wearing your boots several weeks before your course.
+Wear them around the house at first to test the fit, and then put them on to go to school or walk around town.
+Hopefully you can even do some practice hikes in your boots!
 This is going to help you a ton because it’s one of the easiest ways to prevent blisters in the backcountry.

-We DO NOT recommend Mountaineering Boots for any courses.
+We DO NOT recommend Mountaineering Boots for any OBCA courses.

 Terrex Swift R Mid GTX